-Sources: U.S. Census Bureau 2010; Southern California Association of Governments 2016a,

-Future land development projects in Los Angeles County include the implementation of general and specific plans throughout the county.
-Growth in the region will add residential and business developments and associated infrastructure to the landscape.
-Planned and other reasonably foreseeable future projects under the No Project Alternative would also include transportation projects, such as reconstruction of interchanges, overcrossing construction, road widening and lane additions, road realignment and extensions, and recreational bike/pedestrian trail construction; residential, commercial, and industrial developments; utility construction projects; and residential development projects.
+Sources: U.S. Census Bureau 2010; Southern California Association of Governments 2016a, projects, such as reconstruction of interchanges, overcrossing construction, road widening and lane additions, road realignment and extensions, and recreational bike/pedestrian trail construction; residential, commercial, and industrial developments; utility construction projects; and residential development projects.
 A full list of anticipated future development projects is provided in Appendix 3.19-A.